Danced, choreographed, created and co-created over 125 ballet, theatre and opera productions.

 After returning to Slovenia, the appearance in Edward Clug’s Tango established her as one of the most accomplished dancers in the region.
 Among her other notable appearances were in the international theatre production Silence of the Balkans on music by Goran Bregović, directed by Tomaž Pandur and choreographed by Edward Clug and Architecture of Silence that opened the Singapore Arts Festival in 2008.
 In October 2013, Turcu received Slovenian State Award for Outstanding achievement for directing and choreographing ballet Romeo and Juliet.
 For the Association of Ballet Artists of Slovenia, Turcu’s work is setting a new milestone in quality and expression of classical ballet today.

-Valentina’s most acclaimed choreographies until now are Prokofiev’s Romeo & Juliet created in November 2012 for the Ballet of Slovene National Theatre of Maribor, Latvian National Ballet of Riga 2014 and Metz Metropole, France, in 2015.
+Valentina’s most acclaimed choreographies until now are Prokofiev’s Romeo & Juliet created in November 2012 for the Ballet of Slovene National Theatre of Maribor, Latvian National Ballet of Riga 2014 and Metz Metropole Opera, France, in 2015.
 In April 2014, she designed the music concept, dramaturgy and staging of the novel Anna Karenina for the Croatian National Theatre’s Ballet in Zagreb.
-In August 2014, she co-choreographed a new ballet Dangerous Liaisons for the co-production of Dubrovnik Summer Festival, Ljubljana Festival and Slovene National Theatre Maribor.
+In August 2014, she created and co-choreographed a new ballet Dangerous Liaisons for the co-production of Dubrovnik Summer Festival, Ljubljana Festival and Slovene National Theatre Maribor.

 Bizet/Schedrin’s Carmen was created in 2011 for the Ballet of Croatian National Theatre of Split, and was re-created with the great success in 2014 for the Slovene National Theatre of Maribor.
 Ravel´s Bolero, was also choreographed for the Ballet of CNT Split.
 It was performed in Istanbul, as a part of the performances marking the town’s European Capital of Culture 2010.
 Other notable choreographies include Brahms’ Hungarian dances and Khachaturian’s Masquerade Waltz for the SNT Maribor; Tarde, J. S. Bach’s Partita and Handel’s Lascia ch’io pianga were created for the Slovene International Ballet Galas 2011 and 2012.